sequenceplanner/sp-ros/README.md

 # sp-ros
-A ros2 workspace for Sequence Planner with SP messages and other nodes
+A ros2 workspace for Sequence Planner with SP utils

 ```console
 colcon build